alsuren/interview-2022-10-31/slides.md

   * Check cell health.
 * Repeat.

-User should review images and may override.
+User can review images and override.

 ---